EnrichMCP Application¶

 Class Reference¶

-EnrichMCP(title: str, description: str)
+EnrichMCP(title: str, instructions: str)¶

 Creates a new enrichmcp application.